davellanedam/phalcon-micro-rest-api-skeleton/README.md

 $app->mount($users);
 ```

 Remember to add the controller (without the controller word) and methods of endpoints to the `/config/acl.php`file.
-Otherwise you will get this response from the API: `"common.YOUR_USER_ROLE_DOES_NOT_HAVE_THIS_FEATURE",`
+Otherwise you will get this response from the API: `'common.YOUR_USER_ROLE_DOES_NOT_HAVE_THIS_FEATURE',`
 ```php
 /*
  * RESOURCES